TharinduTS/googler/README.md

 ```bash
 Path/to/googler/googler -options
 ```
+# search_genes.sh
-Save this in as a script Run the following CHANGING the path to googler, this will google all the genes in the tsv file as gene $gene gene_name function, select top 15 hits and check whether they have something to do with the keyword ‘sex’ and save the output in a file named after the gene
+Save this as a script named search_genes.sh CHANGING the path to googler, this will google all the genes in the tsv file as gene $gene gene_name function, select top 15 hits and check whether they have something to do with the keyword ‘sex’ and save the output in a file named after the gene

 then it will seperate files with a hit from the rest